Millard Fillmore: Nomination

-Weed had wanted the vice-presidential nomination for Seward, who attracted few delegate votes, and Collier had acted to frustrate them in more ways than one, since with the New Yorker Fillmore as vice president, under the political customs of the time, no one from that state could be named to the Cabinet.
+Under the political customs of the time, if Taylor and Fillmore were elected, no one else from New York could be named to the Cabinet, meaning Weed's ambitions for Seward were frustrated, at least temporarily.
 Fillmore was accused of complicity in Collier's actions, but that was never substantiated.
-Nevertheless, there were sound reasons for Fillmore's selection, as he was a proven vote-getter from electorally-crucial New York, and his track record in Congress and as a candidate showed his devotion to Whig doctrine, allaying fears he might be another Tyler were something to happen to General Taylor.
+Nevertheless, there were sound reasons for Fillmore's selection, as he was a proven vote-getter from electorally crucial New York, and his track record in Congress and as a candidate showed his devotion to Whig doctrine, allaying fears he might be another Tyler were something to happen to Taylor.
 Delegates remembered him for his role in the Tariff of 1842, and he had been mentioned as a vice-presidential possibility, along with Lawrence and Ohio's Thomas Ewing.
-His rivalry with Seward, who was already known for anti-slavery views and statements, made Fillmore more acceptable in the South.
+His rivalry with Seward, who was subsequently elected to the U.S. Senate and was already known for anti-slavery views, made Fillmore more acceptable in the South.